avast/gradle-docker-compose-plugin/README.md

     // dockerComposeWorkingDirectory = '/path/where/docker-compose/is/invoked/from'
     // dockerComposeStopTimeout = java.time.Duration.ofSeconds(20) // time before docker-compose sends SIGTERM to the running containers after the composeDown task has been started
     // environment.put 'BACKEND_ADDRESS', '192.168.1.100' // Pass environment variable to 'docker-compose' for substitution in compose file

-}
+    //ignorePullFailure = false // when set to true, pass '--ignore-pull-failure' to 'docker-compose pull' }

 test.doFirst {